vmalnathnambiar/exfilms/docs/how-to-exfilms-the-complete-guide.md

 ### Spectra Filtering

-ExfilMS also provides you with the capability to filter the spectra (m/z and intensity array) acquired during acquisition for each scan point (retention time) via two methods.
+ExfilMS also provides you with the capability to filter the spectra (m/z and intensity array) acquired during acquisition for each scan timepoint (retention time) via two methods.

 > [!WARNING]\
 > The spectra filtering options are mutually exclusive.
 You can only use **ONE** of the method at a time.